 Today we encounter a great variety of dedicated networks for multimedia communication.
 Analog telephone networks are mostly used for audio communication, terrestrial and satellite networks for TV broadcasting, and digital computer networks for data communication.
 The future of communications will be a service-integrated network which provides the end-to-end transport of all kind of digitized media using integrated QoS management mechanisms.
-Research also the phase of translation to the networks of the future.
+There is research into translation from existing networks to networks of the future.

 A classification of the most prominent networks is shown in Figure 4.
 QoS management in circuit-switched networks is based on obvious binary decisions, e.g., if the telephone network is capable to handle an additional call then the connection is accepted.
-Once accepted such a connection, the QoS of speech transmission would only be degraded in case of severe failures in the telephone system.
+Once accepted such a connection, the QoS for speech transmission would only be degraded in case of severe failures in the telephone system.
 Because of the a-priori channel reservation broadband networks do not need to have QoS management.